 3. Could I see a male/female doctor?

-4. Where is a nearest chemist?
+4. Where is the nearest chemist?

 5. I have been vaccinated for Covid/Hepatitis.